 Tavistock Square – Where Virginia Woolf once lived

 Virginia Woolf and her husband Leonard lived at number 52 Tavistock Square from 1924-39 in a house which sadly no longer survives.
-It was bombed in 1940 and then replaced by the Tavistock Hotel in 1951 which now overlooks the square.
-It was here were Woolf would have published ‘Mrs Dalloway’ inspired by walks around the area and ‘To the Lighthouse’.
-She had moved back to Bloomsbury following a long period away when she had been living with her husband Leonard Woolf in Richmond , a time when the two of them formed the publishing company the Hogarth Press.
+It was bombed in 1940 and then replaced by the Tavistock Hotel in 1951.
+This now overlooks the square.
+It was here where Woolf would have published ‘Mrs Dalloway’ and ‘To the Lighthouse’, inspired by walks around the area.
+She had moved back to Bloomsbury following a long period away when she had been living with her husband Leonard Woolf in Richmond.
+The two of them had formed the publishing company the Hogarth Press.
 There is a memorial statue to Virginia Woolf in Tavistock Square itself.

 The square also contains a memorial commemorating “men and women conscientious objectors all over the world and in every age” which was installed in 1994 by Hugh Count.
 A number of the Bloomsbury Group were pacifists and were conscientious objectors throughout the first world would war.